Macy's to close 150 unproductive namesake stores amid sales slip as it steps up luxury business

 Activist investors and pressure to increase sales are just two critical issues facing the new CEO.

 Even before the pandemic, department stores were facing intense competition from online rivals.
-Neiman Marcus, JCPenney and Bed Bath & Beyond all filed for bankruptcy protection.
+Neiman Marcus and JCPenney filed for bankruptcy protection, emerging as smaller entities.

 Consumers have proven resilient and willing to shop even after a bout of inflation, though behaviors have shifted, with some Americans trading down to lower priced goods.